-Are you searching for a new place to rent?
-Shopping for a place to rent can be stressful – finding a good location, hoping for the amenities that you want, and striking a deal on a place before anyone else does.
-This stress can be exacerbated in competitive real estate markets like New York that can cause you to jump on something that may not actually fit your budget.
-So how do you go about hunting for a new place to rent.
-For starters, understand what you can afford.
+Are you searching for a place to rent?
+Shopping for a new apartment (or first apartment) can be stressful – finding a good location with public transportation, hoping for the amenities that you want, and striking a deal on a place before anyone else does.
+This stress can be exacerbated in competitive real estate markets like New York that can cause you to jump on something that may not actually fit your financial goals.
+So how do you go about starting the apartment search?
+First, understand what you can afford.

 Ever heard of the 30% rule?
 It’s the idea that you should budget a maximum of 30% of your income for housing costs, and it’s practically personal finance gospel.